linl33/bohemia/guides/guide_openhds_setup.md

 - For "Application data", type: `/usr/local/mirthconnect/apps`
 - For Logs, type: `/usr/local/mirthconnect/logs`
 - Install and run
-- (Took a few minutes before ports opened for some reason.
-May have something to do with running sudo /sbin/iptables -A INPUT -p tcp --dport 8443 -j ACCEPT).

 ### Configure mirth to work with MySQL